A Needle In A Legal Haystack Could Sink A Major Supreme Court Privacy Case

 The language of the CLOUD Act is designed to provide incentives for governments to make one-on-one agreements with the U.S., agreements that allow tech companies to honor court-approved search warrants.

 Experts say it is expected that the U.S. will only make such "bilateral agreements" with countries that have legal systems similar to those in the United States.
-Think of these bilateral agreements as a club that admits only those countries the U.S. Justice Department wants to admit.
+Think of these bilateral agreements as a club that admits only those countries that the U.S. Justice Department wants to admit.

 If a country is not in the club, Microsoft and similar tech companies would be out of luck.
 They would have to comply with a court-ordered U.S. warrant.
 Period.
 Also warrants from state and local law enforcement.

-Note: A previous version of this story misidentified Orin Kerr as Kim Orr.